protesilaos/my-website/_politics/2026-06-03-absence-greeks-hollywood-odyssey-movie.md

 ---

 In [a column for _The Guardian_](https://www.theguardian.com/film/2026/jun/03/christopher-nolan-no-greek-actors-the-odyssey-matt-damon-zendaya-charlize-theron),
-Chris Cotonou comments on the omission of Greek characters from the otherwise multicultural cast of Christopher Nolan's _The Odyssey_.
+Chris Cotonou comments on the omission of Greek actors from the otherwise multicultural cast of Christopher Nolan's _The Odyssey_.
 Chris notes: